Stable Isotope Labeled Compounds Market Size and Share

 By Isotope Type: Carbon-13 Dominance Faces Oxygen-18 Disruption

-Carbon-13 held 42.34% of stable isotope labeling market share in 2024, reflecting its versatility in metabolic studies and protein quantification.
+Carbon-13 held 42.34% of stable isotope labeled compounds market share in 2024, reflecting its versatility in metabolic studies and protein quantification.
 Pharmaceutical companies value its non-radioactive nature for microdosing, while academic institutes employ 13C tracers in systems-biology models.
 Deuterium remains the second-largest isotope thanks to its role in metabolic clearance studies and deuterated-drug platforms.
 Nitrogen-15 caters to protein-structure research and plant science, whereas sulfur-34 and silicon-29 serve environmental and semiconductor niches.

 Oxygen-18 is the fastest-growing tracer with a 4.12% CAGR to 2030, buoyed by PET imaging agents that enable same-day cardiac and oncologic scans.
 Cryogenic-distillation expansions in Europe and North America aim to ease tight supply, yet feedstock constraints keep pricing elevated.
-These dynamics contribute to the steady rise of oxygen-18 in the stable isotope labeling market.
+These dynamics contribute to the steady rise of oxygen-18 in the stable isotope labeled compounds market.

 Stable Isotope Labeled Compounds Market